 Name of variable

-The name of the variable is 'Social marital status'.
+The name of the variable is 'Income unit composition'.

 Definition of variable

-The variable 'Social marital status' is defined as:
+The variable 'income unit' is nominally defined as:

-'Social marital status' is an attribute of the counting unit 'person'.
+- 'Income unit composition' is an attribute of the statistical unit 'income unit'.

 Scope of the variable